nyu-software-engineering/flask-pymongo-web-app-example/README.md

 #### Development server

-To run the app locally in development mode:
+To run the app locally in development mode using Flask's built-in development web server:

 - define two environment variables from the command line:
   - on Mac, use the commands: `export FLASK_APP=app.py` and `export FLASK_ENV=development`.